Pages

 About the "The Pages" grave marker

 The original grave location was mark by two small tree branches tied together.
-However, on the 8th of June 1969, an early group of outback adventurers set out to mark the grave location with a more permanent marked aluminium cross.
-The group consisted of Ian McDonald, Gordon Grant, John Eggleston, Jean Munro and Tony Howard.
+However, on the 8th of June 1969, an early group of outback adventurers set out to be the first motor verhicle crossing of the simpson desert from East to West led by Ian McDonald.
+During the crossing, the group located the grave location and established a more permanent marked aluminium cross that remains inplace today.
+The group consisted of Ian McDonald, George Dann, John Eggleston, Jean Munro and Tony Howard.

 Images of the grave marker replacement in 1969